Finding better ways to provide the materials the world needs

 Does QMM refuse to publish water data?

-QMM is under the obligation to publish a report to its regulator, the Office National de l’Environnement (ONE), the content of which is discussed annually with the Government monitoring committee.
+No. QMM is under the obligation to publish a report to its regulator, the Office National de l’Environnement (ONE), the content of which is discussed annually with the government monitoring committee.
 The ONE organises public sessions on key findings and recommendations.

-In addition, QMM has commissioned multiple studies that assess QMM’s potential impact on people and the environment, so far showing no concerns.
-These studies include:
+In addition, QMM has commissioned and published multiple studies that assess QMM’s potential impact on people and the environment, so far showing no concerns.
+These studies include the Water Report 2021-2023 and the previous Water Discharge Monitoring Data report (2015-2020).

 Is water in the communities not safe for drinking due to QMM’s water management?

-Upstream of the Mandena mine, surface water does not meet the criteria for potable water and therefore QMM’s water treatment system does not aim to produce potable water either.
-Instead it aims to achieve regulatory criteria, so that should QMM need to release site water into the natural environment, the waterways downstream from the mine are of the same standard as those upstream and therefore not negatively affected by mining activity.
+Upstream of the Mandena mine, surface water does not meet the criteria for potable water and therefore QMM’s water management does not aim to produce potable water either.
+Instead, it aims to achieve regulatory criteria, in the event that QMM needs to release site water into the receiving environment to maintain the water management system within approved inventory levels at site.

 Does QMM fail to comply with GISTM tailing standard?

-Was the grievance process undertaken in 2022 not compliant with international standards and violated of human rights?
+Was the grievance process undertaken in 2022 not compliant with international standards and violated human rights?

-The community tensions in Fort-Dauphin in early 2022 were an aspect of a very challenging situation that required a rapid response from all parties including the government, community representatives and QMM, leading up to the agreement signed by all parties in May 2022.
+The community tensions in Fort Dauphin in early 2022 were an aspect of a very challenging situation that required a rapid response from all parties.
+In addition to short-term measures taken by QMM to respond to the fishing ban, including emergency food deliveries to over 7,000 affected households, a tripartite process was initiated between the government, QMM and community representatives and led to an agreed community grievance process in May 2022.

 FORT DAUPHIN, Madagascar -- International environmental experts, JBS&G Australia Pty Ltd (JBS&G), have completed a comprehensive independent community study of radiation at the Rio Tinto QIT Madagascar Minerals (QMM) mine in Fort Dauphin, Southern Madagascar, which concluded that there is no need for heightened health concerns around local radiation levels.The analysis received on the five